ddolab/computing-resources-guide/README.md

 wget https://julialang-s3.julialang.org/bin/linux/x64/1.10/julia-1.10.2-linux-x86_64.tar.gz
 tar zxvf julia-1.10.2-linux-x86_64.tar.gz
 ```
+> [!CAUTION]
-> :caution: Make sure to replace the version number with the version you want to install or see the command [here](https://julialang.org/downloads/platform/).
+> Make sure to replace the version number with the version you want to install or see the command [here](https://julialang.org/downloads/platform/).

 To be able to use julia when submitting a job to MSI, you need to do two more things.
 First, you need to build a module for using julia.
 To do so, create a folder in your home directory called `Modules`.
 Then, create a folder within Modules called `Julia`.
 Then, within `Julia`, create a file whose name is the version of Julia you downloaded (e.g. `1.10.2`).
 Inside this file, write the following line of code:
 ```